 The right pair of golf sunglasses can help you play better, protect your eyes from harmful UV rays, and upgrade your outfit.
 But unlike your normal selection of sunglasses, there is a bit more to consider when finding the right ones for your round.

-Golf sunglasses need to have a combination of functionality, durability, and also minimize glare.
+The best sunglasses for golf need to have a combination of functionality, durability, and also minimize glare.
 The last thing you want is an expensive pair of glasses that you can’t swing the club with.
 Or a pair that is cheap and won’t survive if they fall out of the golf cart after one too many.

 Our Picks for Best Golf Sunglasses